 - Do not have a plan for how to evaluate results.

-They are not designed to find the best employees.
+They are designed to weed out applicants.
 Algorithms are good for simple screens like background checks.
 But algorithms cannot be objective because programmers’ biases, opinions, and assumptions are lodged deeply in strings of code.
 Algorithms are trained to learn from past successes, which further embeds existing bias.

 - Let decisions be guided by an algorithm-informed process.